digitalbazaar/bedrock-meter-usage-reporter/README.md

 # bedrock-meter-usage-reporter
-A Bedrock module for reporting usage to a merge service
+A Bedrock module for reporting usage to a meter service